Jaxon0/autobump/README.md

 Now you need to set everything up.
 - Navigate to the config folder
 - Go to token.txt
-- Paste your token for your bot
+- Paste your token for your account
+**How Do I Get My Account Token?**
+- Open discord in the browser
+- Open developer tools > application > local storage > https://discord.com > scroll all the way to the bottom and refresh, make sure to copy it quickly
+- **WHEN PASTING UR TOKEN INTO THE FILE MAKE SURE TO TAKE OUT THE QUOTATIONS

 ### Making it work
 - Add [this bot](https://discord.com/oauth2/authorize?client_id=735147814878969968&permissions=268696721&scope=applications.commands%20bot)

 **Setup The Bot**

 Set the channel

 ```%setup add <#channel>```